- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Algonquin Power & Utilities is:

-The 'return' is the amount earned after tax over the last twelve months.
-So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.09.
+The 'return' is the yearly profit.
+So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.03.

 What Has ROE Got To Do With Earnings Growth?